Skip to main content

 • Contingent kick out clause: A contingent kick out clause allows the seller to continue to field offers while a sales contract hinges on another contingency.
 This means the seller could accept another offer, such as one without a contingency, and “kick out” the original offer.
 When this happens, the buyer is often given a chance to waive their own contingency to close the sale before the sales contract is officially terminated.

 • Contingent short sale: A short sale is when the seller accepts a price below their remaining mortgage balance on the home.
-This typically occurs in two scenarios: when either foreclosure is imminent and the seller is hoping to close a sale in a short time, or when the foreclosure has occurred and the owning bank or lender is trying to recoup losses quickly.
-In most pre-foreclosure short sales, the proceeds of the sale go directly to the seller’s lender, who then must decide whether or not to forgive the outstanding mortgage balance.
+This typically occurs in two scenarios: when foreclosure is imminent and the seller is hoping to close a sale in a short time, or when the foreclosure has occurred, and the owning bank or lender is trying to recoup losses quickly.
+In most pre-foreclosure short sales, the proceeds of the sale go directly to the seller’s lender, who then must decide whether to forgive the outstanding mortgage balance.

 What does pending mean in real estate?

 So, what is pending and how does it differ from contingent offers?
 In real estate, pending means that an offer on the property has been accepted and is currently being processed.
 This means there are no outstanding contingencies (or there weren’t any to begin with) and that the closing of the sale — in most cases — is just a matter of time.
 This doesn’t necessarily mean the sale will definitely go through, however.
 It just means that the sale is close to completion.
-Pending statuses are typically communicated from the seller’s real estate agent to the buyer’s real estate agent.
-Let’s look at some common pending statuses and what they mean:

 • Pending taking back-ups: If you’re hoping to make an offer on a pending home, the “pending taking backups” status may be a good sign.
 This means that though the seller has accepted an offer, they are still fielding “back up” offers in case the sale falls through.